Bigfeta1/WWE_ShowRunner/README.md

    - Copy the entire code, paste it into Tampermonkey, then click **File → Save**.
    - Exit Tampermonkey.

-Once installed, go to Netflix or Peacock.
-You should see a circle at the bottom right of your screen that you can click.
+Once installed, hit "ctrl + alt + /".
+You should see The panel open up at the bottom right of the screen.
-If the circle is not visible, the installation was unsuccessful.
+If this does not appeare, the installation was unsuccessful.
 After confirming the installation, load the show order:

 1. Download `WWE_show_lists.json`.
 2. On Netflix or Peacock, click the circle at the bottom right.